Europa_Lissabon_trams

 Visit to the Belém Tower

 In the Belém district, you'll find the famous Torre de Belém, a defensive tower on the river.
-From here, you have stunning views of the Tagus River.
-Keep in mind that there are often long lines to get in, especially on weekends.
+From here, you have a beautiful view of the Tagus River.
+Be aware that there are often long lines at the entrance, especially on weekends.
 If you don't feel like waiting, you can also admire the tower from the outside.

 Visit the LX Factory art center

-In the Belém district, you'll find LX Factory, an art center on a former industrial site.
-Here you'll find creative shops, cafés, street art, and cozy lunch spots.
-When you visit, be sure to check out the impressive bookstore.
+In the Belém district, you'll find the creative hotspot LX Factory, an art center on a former industrial site.
+Here you'll find unique shops, cafés, street art, and cozy lunch spots.
+One of the highlights is the impressive bookstore, which is definitely worth a visit.

 Europa_Lissabon_LXFactory_truck